kamalavarshini15/kamalavarshini15/README.md

-- 👋 Hi, I’m @kamalavarshini15 a Student with Both computer and Biology Background
+- 👋 Hi, I’m @kamalavarshini15 a Bioinformatics enthusiast with Both computer and Biology Background
-- 👀 I’m interested in Datascinece so, incorporating it into biologyyy ;)
+- 👀 I’m interested in Data Analytics so, incorporating it into biologyyy ;)
-- 🌱 I’m currently learning python hoping to learn more QwQ
+- 🌱 I’m currently learning python and Data Analytics hoping to learn more QwQ
 - 💞️ I’m looking to collaborate on anything which interests me , like ANYTHING ;O
 - 📫 How to reach me Email: drponni01@gmail.com ...LET'S GO...